 The Legal Cheek View

-Shearman trainee solicitors report some of the highest satisfaction levels of any rookies in the capital in the Legal Cheek Trainee and Junior Lawyer Survey, with associates apparently making “make a conscious effort to give trainees more interesting work”.
-The trade off is higher levels of responsibility than at many firms.
-Development is furthered by the keenness of the firm to send trainees on international secondments, with over half of the current cohort having done one or spent time on firm business overseas.
+Development is furthered by the keenness of the firm to send trainees on international secondments, with over two thirds of the current cohort having done one or spent time on firm business overseas.
 Popular locations include New York, Singapore, Abu Dhabi and Brussels.

-Partners — who make mind-boggling sums of money (see below) — are some of the friendliest in the City, but also have high expectations.
-Trainees need to be able to work in intense bursts when required, but aren’t expected to put in face time when it’s quiet.
+Needless to say, rookies work hard for their MoneyLaw salaries.
+We are told that trainees need to be able to work in intense bursts when required, with hours that are sometimes “brutal”, especially in the transactional departments.
+But there is no expectation of face time when it’s quiet.
 One reports: "Stamina is a skill you learn quickly, but if there is no work to be done associates will wonder why you are sticking around."